sergiofgonzalez/grokking-scala/0-setting-up-shop/01-intellij-windows-basics/README.md

 # Scala: Setting up shop: IntelliJ Basics on Windows
-> Basic Scala examples using IntelliJ IDE on Windows
+> Installing the *IntelliJ Scala IDE* on Windows and writing and running simple examples using IntelliJ engine and *sbt*.

 Setting up IntelliJ on Windows for Scala development.
 The details about the installation and set up can be found in the official Scala documentation from https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html